epalzeolithe/DisPro/readme.md

 		Use secure mode (acts like using secure ports than usual ones) -serial
-		Use serial mode (acts to serialize access to function get load balancer) -try int
+		Use serial mode (acts to serialize access to function get load balancer) -tunnel
-		The number of retries for SOCKS connection (default 1) -tunnel
 		Use tunnel mode (acts as a transparent load balancing proxy) PS C:\Users\SirSAC\Downloads>